alizehkhan/dotfiles/README.md

 ```

 ### Configure
 The `.zshrc` file in your home directory is where any custom configuration lives for zsh.
 It's run whenever you start the shell eg. by entering the `zsh` command or opening a new session in terminal.
 When you install Oh My Zsh, this file is populated with some default configuration.
+You can check out how I configured my [zshrc file here](zshrc).

 ### Plugins
 The [preinstalled plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)🔌 it comes with is located in `~/.oh-my-zsh/plugins`.
 Custom plugins can also be installed in `~/.oh-my-zsh/custom/plugins`.